ASUS Zenbook 14 OLED Core Ultra 5 125H) vs Apple MacBook Air 13-inch (M3, 2024)

 Frequently Asked Questions

-ASUS Zenbook 14 OLED Core Ultra 5 125H) excels if you value stunning 120hz oled touchscreen with verified hdr brightness.
-Apple MacBook Air 13-inch (M3, 2024) is better if you prioritize significantly faster m3 chip with hardware-accelerated ray tracing.
-Pick based on your budget and daily use.
+ASUS Zenbook 14 OLED Core Ultra 5 125H) is the better choice if you prioritize stunning 120hz oled touchscreen with verified hdr brightness.
+Apple MacBook Air 13-inch (M3, 2024) wins if you value significantly faster m3 chip with hardware-accelerated ray tracing.
+Both are rated highly (4.6★ vs 4.8★), so consider your specific needs and budget.

 Affiliate disclosure